tartley/missile-commander/README.md

 ## TODO

-* Bases can fire Shots
+- Bases can fire Shots
+  * Shots are too big
+  * Shots are too fast
+  * Some shots miss their destination
 * shot sound effect
-* Shots explode at destination
-* explosion sound effect
 * Explosion destroys missiles
 * Display ammo under each base
 * Firing a shot reduces ammo from that base